- Oops!Something went wrong.Please try again later.

 Do Hedge Funds Think POST Is A Good Stock To Buy Now?

-Heading into the third quarter of 2019, a total of 26 of the hedge funds tracked by Insider Monkey were long this stock, a change of -4% from the first quarter of 2019.
-By comparison, 22 hedge funds held shares or bullish call options in POST a year ago.
-So, let's check out which hedge funds were among the top holders of the stock and which hedge funds were making big moves.
+At the end of March, a total of 33 of the hedge funds tracked by Insider Monkey were bullish on this stock, a change of 22% from one quarter earlier.
+The graph below displays the number of hedge funds with bullish position in POST over the last 23 quarters.
+So, let's find out which hedge funds were among the top holders of the stock and which hedge funds were making big moves.

 View table here if you experience formatting issues.